-With the grant, Oberlin established the Center for Learning, Education, and Research in the Sciences (CLEAR) in 2012 through an award granted by the Howard Hughes Medical Institute (HHMI).
+Oberlin established the Center for Learning, Education, and Research in the Sciences (CLEAR) in 2012 through an award granted by the Howard Hughes Medical Institute (HHMI).
 The center, akin to Oberlin’s Writing Center, aims to help natural science students strengthen their understanding of quantitative and formal reasoning skills by providing peer support for such basics as math and graphs, and advanced skills, such as modeling, which are common in different disciplines.

-The center has played a critical role in meeting the college's strategic goal of integrating quantitative analysis and data-informed reasoning into all majors and program at Oberlin.
-CLEAR serves this goal by providing an ongoing source of support for faculty development, curriculum development, and quantitative and formal reasoning programming essential to sustaining a current and vital curriculum for students.
+CLEAR has played a critical role in meeting the college's strategic goal of integrating quantitative analysis and data-informed reasoning into all majors and program at Oberlin.
+This goal is served by providing an ongoing source of support for faculty development, curriculum development, and quantitative and formal reasoning programming essential to sustaining a current and vital curriculum for students.
 CLEAR provides the spaces for students, staff, and faculty to acquire the ability to use tools, algorithms, or strategies to solve problems, make decisions, or evaluate evidence.
 Such skills are required in virtually all academic fields, are used in almost every profession, and are necessary for decision-making in everyday life.

-More recently, Oberlin College became one of 24 colleges and universities nationwide awarded a $1 million grant through the Howard Hughes Medical Institute (HHMI)'s Inclusive Excellence initiative .
+Oberlin College became one of 24 colleges and universities nationwide awarded a $1 million grant through the Howard Hughes Medical Institute (HHMI)'s Inclusive Excellence initiative in 2017.
 The goal of Oberlin’s project is to promote persistence and success of all students in STEM fields by changing the ways the science community is built and science curriculum is delivered.
 To achieve these goals, the leadership team at Oberlin has utilized this grant to reflect and rethink how students experience STEM on campus.
 This is achieved through a variety of ways, most prominently through listening sessions, departmental action and response teams, and the creation of a new fellowship available to recent alumni.